 Scrolling down contenders of the Word of the Year title by Oxford Dictionary, in the last decade, scarcely scores any confidence in modern day living.
 Consider these words: climate emergency, climate crisis, eco-anxiety, ecocide and global heating, to name a few.
 It’s enough to make any VSCO girl scream and discard her bamboo toothbrush, running straight to the hills.
-But worry not, we speak to experts who help us embrace slow living in the first year of the new decade, one doable step at a time.
+But worry not, we speak to experts who help us embrace slow living and a sustainable lifestyle in the first year of the new decade, one doable step at a time.

 The Netflix documentary Game Changers threw the spotlight on the latest edible movement of going plant-based.
 But whether you are a meat eater, flexitarian, pescatarian or vegan, there are habits that will help you embrace a holistic diet going ahead.
 We speak to Delhi-based Radhika Khandelwal, Chef-Owner at Fig & Maple and Ivy & Bean, who shares some insights: “The coming decade promises to be one where people will be more conscious about what they eat, how they eat it, and where they procure what they eat from.”

 1. Grow your own produce: So what if you don’t have a lovely garden?
 Use your kitchen window sill or balcony for herbs or spices for a bit of home farming.
 Think lettuce, chillies, spinach, carrots, even beetroots, and herbs such as oregano, basil and parsley.
 Then you can season your cauliflower and vegan cheese pizza with herbs and tomatoes plucked straight from your flower pots.